squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

     ```

     1. Tokenization itself is carried out by [lunr's default tokenizer], which
-        doesn't allow for lookahead or separators spanning multiple characters.
+        doesn't allow for lookahead or multi-character separators.
+For more

-        For more finegrained control over the tokenization process, see the
+        finegrained control over the tokenization process, see the section on
-        section on [tokenizer lookahead].
+        [tokenizer lookahead].

 <div class="mdx-deprecated" markdown>